Welcome to the Vancouver Island Psychiatry Postgraduate Program

 When new programs are developed by the Mental Health and Substance Use (MHSU) Program, we are able to take advantage of these opportunities for the residents.
 MHSU has implemented many innovative programs.
 For example, throughout Vancouver Island, Assertive Community Treatment (ACT) teams have been established.
 In Victoria, the teams have a unique composition with close police and community service agency links.
 The downtown street and homeless population provides a challenging and stimulating learning opportunity for residents, especially for the complex interplay among socioeconomic factors, mental health and addictions, and other special populations such as off-reserve aboriginal people.

-The Island Medical Program (IMP) also provides support to the residency program thanks to our Regional Associate Dean of Medicine, Dr Oscar Casiro, who is a strong advocate for distributed medical programs.
-We share many resources with IMP, and we appreciate the support Dr Casiro provides at various levels of the UBC postgraduate system.
+The Island Medical Program (IMP) also provides support to the residency program thanks to our Regional Associate Dean of Medicine, Dr. Bruce Wright, who is a strong advocate for distributed medical programs.
+We share many resources with IMP, and we appreciate the support Dr. Wright provides at various levels of the UBC postgraduate system.
 Residents are also involved in teaching the IMP medical students, which is much appreciated by both the students and the IMP faculty.
 IMP faculty also coordinate other events that are relevant to psychiatry residents.
-The Assistant Regional Associate Dean, Dr. Adrian Yee, has recently developed an excellent medical leadership elective that is open to both undergraduate and postgraduate learners.
+As well, an excellent medical leadership elective was recently developed is that is open to both undergraduate and postgraduate learners.

 Currently, there is expansion of other postgraduate programs in Victoria.
 In 2013, Internal Medicine and Emergency Medicine residencies were created.
 Because of this new development, there is a lot of support and interest in all of our postgraduate programs.
 With more postgraduate residents, there are further opportunities for shared learning and collegiality.